 Catalyst 4500E Switches

-Offered in chassis that have from three to 10 plug-in slots, Cisco Catalyst 4500-E Series switches with Supervisor 8-E can support up to 384 10/100/1000 Ethernet access ports, up to 192 1GE non-blocking fiber connections, 96 10-Gigabit Ethernet fiber connections, and eight 10-Gigabit Ethernet uplink ports.
-Cisco's Supervisor Engine 8-E provides up to 928 Gbps of wired access per system and up to 20 Gbps of wireless termination performance.
-50 Wi-Fi APs and 2000 wireless clients can be supported per switch, and 250 access points and 4000 clients can be supported in a multi-switch installation without a standalone wireless controller.
+Offered in chassis that have from three to 10 slots, Catalyst 4500-E switches with Supervisor 8-E can support up to 384 10/100/1000 Ethernet access ports, 193 1GE non-blocking fiber ports, 96 10GE fiber ports, and eight 10GE uplinks.
+The Catalyst 4500-E Supervisor Engine 8-E delivers up to 928 Gbps of wired throughput per system and 20 Gbps of wireless termination performance.
+50 Wi-Fi APs and 2000 Wi-Fi clients can be supported on each switch, and 250 access points and 4000 clients are supported in a dual-switch deployment without a standalone wireless controller.

-Catalyst 4500-X Switches
+Cisco Catalyst 4500-X Series Switches

-Catalyst 6500 and Cisco Catalyst 6800 Series Switches
+Cisco Catalyst 6500 Series and Cisco Catalyst 6800 Series Switches

 Cisco Catalyst 6500-E Switches

-The entry-level Cisco Catalyst 6503-E has a 4 rack unit (4RU) chassis, holds 3 expansion slots, and offers as much as 180 Gbps of switching performance on each slot.
-The Catalyst 6503-E switch supports 97 10/100/1000 Ethernet ports, up to 99 Gigabit Ethernet fiber ports, 34 10GE ports, and up to 8 40-Gigabit Ethernet ports.
+The value-priced Catalyst 6503-E switch has a 4RU chassis, includes 3 slots, and offers as much as 180 Gbps of switching throughput per slot.
+The Catalyst 6503-E switch supports up to 97 10/100/1000 Ethernet connections, up to 99 Gigabit Ethernet fiber ports, up to 34 10GE ports, and 8 40GE ports.

-The top-of-the-line Catalyst 6513-E has a 19RU, 13-slot form factor and can deliver up to 180 Gbps of performance on each slot, providing a system capacity of up to 4 Tbps.
-A Virtual Switching System configured system can support 8 Tbps of switching capacity.
-The Cisco Catalyst 6513-E Series switch can support up to 529 10/100/1000 Ethernet access ports, up to 534 1GE fiber connections, 180 10GE connections, and up to 44 40-Gigabit Ethernet ports.
+The high-end Cisco Catalyst 6513-E switch has a 19 rack unit, 13-slot form factor and can deliver as much as 180 Gbps of bandwidth per slot, with a total system bandwidth of up to 4 Tbps.
+A Virtual Switching System configuration can handle up to 8 Tbps of bandwidth.
+The Catalyst 6513-E switch supports up to 529 1 Gigabit Ethernet connections, up to 534 1GE fiber ports, 180 10-Gigabit Ethernet connections, and up to 44 40GE connections.

 Catalyst 6800 Series Switches